loupeteam/Omniverse_Beckhoff_Bridge_Extension/README.md

 # Description

 This is an extension that connects Beckhoff PLCs into the Omniverse ecosystem.
-It leverages [pyads](https://github.com/stlehmann/pyads) to set up an ADS client for communicating with the PLC.
+It leverages [pyads](https://github.com/stlehmann/pyads) to set up an ADS client for communicating with PLCs.

 # Documentation